KGHALAMB/AirStage/user_stories.md

 1. Exception: Venue becomes unavailable while trying to book.

-If the venue becomes unavailable after already being booked by a performer, the event will be cancelled and the performer will be informed.
+If the venue becomes unavailable after already being booked by another performer, the event will be cancelled and the performer will be informed.

 2. Exception: Performer becomes unavailable while trying to book.